General themes of ancient Chinese art

-When Chinese people learned about Buddhism, under the Han Dynasty, they also learned about Buddhist art styles in India, and these new styles had a huge effect on Chinese art.
 Chinese sculptors learned to make life-size stone statues.
 About the same time, traders on the Silk Road began to bring Roman blown glass to China.
 Chinese potters, perhaps trying to imitate blown glass, soon created porcelain.
-Around the same time, Chinese artists invented paper and began to use it for painting on.
+Around the same time, Chinese artists invented paper and began to use it to paint on.

 Bibliography and further reading about Chinese art:

 The British Museum Book of Chinese Art, by Jessica Rawson and others (1996).
 Rawson is a curator at the British Museum, and she uses the collection of the British Museum to illustrate this book.
 Library Journal calls it “easily the best introductory overview of Chinese art to appear in years”.

 Art in China (Oxford History of Art Series), by Craig Clunas (1997).
 Not specifically , but a good introduction to the spirit of Chinese art.
 Warning: this one is not arranged in chronological order.
 Instead, it has chapters on sculpture, calligraphy, and so on.